 05 of 07

-Jericalla (sometimes spelled jericaya) is a dessert made with eggs, milk and sugar, and flavored with cinnamon and vanilla.
-It's similar to flan or creme brulée.
+Jericalla (sometimes spelled jericaya) is a dessert made with eggs, milk, and sugar, and flavored with cinnamon and vanilla.
+It's similar to a flan or creme brulée.
 Its invention is attributed to a nun who was working at the Hospicio Cabañas (World Heritage site in Guadalajara) when it was still in use as an orphanage.
 She wanted to create a dish that would be appealing to the children and provide them with some extra calcium and protein, so she came up with this delicious treat.
-While it was baking, she became distracted and left it in the oven a little too long and when she took it out, she discovered the top was slightly burnt, but everyone was delighted with the flavor and it became a popular dessert throughout Guadalajara, and is always cooked until the top turns brown.
+While it was baking, she became distracted and left it in the oven a little too long and when she took it out, she discovered the top was slightly burnt, but everyone was delighted with the flavor and it became a popular dessert throughout the city and is always cooked until the top turns brown.

 06 of 07

 Of course, no visit to Guadalajara is complete without trying tequila, and you should sample a few of them to see which you prefer (always make sure the bottle says 100% agave, though, to be sure you're sampling the best).
 And if you can go to the place where this spirit is made and that bears its name, that's even better.
 The town of Tequila is very close to Guadalajara and can easily be visited on a day trip so you can learn about the production of this world-famous drink.
-Here's what you should see and do on a visit to tequila country.

 07 of 07